Made Easy Travel Guides

 Andy Herbach is the author of the Eating & Drinking series of menu translators and restaurant guides, including Eating & Drinking in Italy , Eating & Drinking in Paris , and Eating & Drinking in Spain and Portugal .
 He is also the co-author of Wining & Dining in Paris and

 Wining & Dining in Italy.
 Karl Raaum is the co-author of the Wining & Dining guides.
-He has also contributed to guides to Provence, Spain, Amsterdam, and Berlin.
+He has also contributed to all the Made Easy guides.
 The authors reside in Palm Springs, California.

 Archives